-You need NetBeans 8.1 and Oracle JDK 8u92 to load the included project files.
+You need IntelliJ IDEA 2020.1 to load the included project files.
+I used Oracle JDK 10.0.2 for development, but any JDK version 8 or later is fine.
 The source package also contains a prebuilt Javadoc class reference.

 - Comparison of “empire building games” (e.g. Star Chess) to board games (e.g. chess): additional features, complexity calculations